Crates.io | undo_2 |

 id | 715984 |

 An undo crate that makes it so that, the instant you edit something you undid to, instead of truncating the undo/redo history, it bakes the rewind onto the end of the Undo history as a precursor to your new change.
-The idea originates from (and all the credits goes to) zaboople/klonk.
+I found the idea in (and all the credits goes to) zaboople/klonk.
 This crate is an implementation of this idea with a minor variation explained below.

 As an example consider the following sequence of commands: